 - eastern limit - Boston University Bridge/Commonwealth Avenue

-- western limit - Cambridge Street Bridge over I-90/Franklin Street footbridge
+- western limit - Cambridge Street and the Franklin Street pedestrian bridge over I-90

 - Concept development-through end of 2021